Adam Cassar

 Leaky buckets are a mirror image of token buckets.
 Instead of removing tokens from a bucket, tokens are added to a bucket.
 Tokens are removed from the bucket (leaks) at a fixed rate.
 When a request is considered for rate limiting, it is compared to the number of tokens in the bucket.
 If the bucket is full, the request is considered non-conforming and is dropped.

-If you need help protecting and securing your website and rate limiting seems like something you need to do, reach out to see how we can help.
+If rate limiting is something you need to do to protect and secure your website, reach out to see how we can help.